Smithsonian Student Travel | Ecuador & the Galápagos

 Observe sea turtles and Galápagos penguins in their natural habitat

 Quito • 2 days • Settle into our comfortable residence in Quito’s historic center, and get to know your leaders and fellow students.
-Alongside your Smithsonian Student Travel Expert, pay a visit to the Museo de la Ciudad to get an introduction to Quito’s ancient societies and its relationship with colonial Spain, then ride the teleférico up the Pichincha volcano.
+Pay a visit to the Museo de la Ciudad to get an introduction to Quito’s ancient societies and its relationship with colonial Spain, then ride the teleférico up the Pichincha volcano.
 Participate in an in-depth program orientation to prepare for your journey.

 Quito • 1 day • Return to Quito for one night before a morning flight to the Galápagos Islands.

-San Cristóbal, Galápagos Islands • 4 days • Set out by boat for San Cristóbal island.
+San Cristóbal, Galápagos Islands • 3 days • Set out by boat for San Cristóbal Island.
 Get an introduction to the islands’ biology, geology, and human history at the Interpretation Center, then enjoy a downhill bicycle ride from the highlands to the coast.
-Snorkel at Leon Dormido, or Kicker Rock, the remnant of an underwater volcano, and observe the multitudes of tropical fish, manta rays, sea turtles, and Galápagos sharks beneath the surface.
+Snorkel at Leon Dormido, also known as Kicker Rock, the remnant of an underwater volcano, and observe the multitudes of tropical fish, manta rays, sea turtles, and Galápagos sharks beneath the surface.

 Quito • 1 day • Fly with your group from the Galápagos to Quito, and prepare to travel home.